federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Tests for OGC:WMS or ESRI REST services in excess of two.
 - The data stream is split into two.
   - Data stream 1 contains OGC:WMS or ESRI REST services.
-    - Data stream 1 generates unique id '_uuid' for later FeatureMerger
+    - Data stream 1 generates unique id '_uuid' for later FeatureMerger.
 	- Data stream 1 is split into two.
 	  - Data stream 1a retains only the resources{} list and _uuid attribute.
 	    - resources{} list is exploded to its individual attributes.